-From time to time I get emails from other authors announcing their latest book, This included one from someone who’s been writing novels longer than I have.
+From time to time I get emails from other authors announcing their latest book, including one from someone who’s been writing novels longer than I have.
 It had the usual announcement, along with the book cover and a description.
-The description, however, was problematic, to say the least.
-It was at least five hundred words, if not more.
-And it described the entire plot.
+The description, however, was problematic.
+It was at least five hundred words and it described the entire plot.
 Once I finished reading it I had no incentive to buy the book.
 I knew the story from start to finish.

 One of my mentors taught me to write descriptions of ten to one hundred words, and nothing longer.
 Over time I’ve discovered that a fifty to one hundred word description works nicely.
 I also write teasers, not plot summaries.
 The whole idea of a book description is to give a potential reader a general idea of what the story is about.
 It should also entice them to read more.
 In other words, it’s ad copy.